OliverStone01/Studying-SecurityPlus/CompTIA_Security+_StudyGuide/Chapter_1.md

 ------
 ### Chapter 1: Today's Security Professional

-Security professionals are responsible for protecting confidentiality, integrity, and availability of information and informations used by their organisations.
-This requires a strong understanding of the threat enviroment facing their organisation and a commitment to design and implementing controls capable of dealing with those threats.
+Security professionals are responsible for protecting confidentiality, integrity, and availability of information and information used by their organisations.
+This requires a strong understanding of the threat environment facing their organisation and a commitment to designing and implementing controls capable of dealing with those threats.

-**Cybersecuirty Objectives**
+**Cybersecurity Objectives**

 The three key objectives of cybersecurity programs are confidentiality, integrity, and availability.

-Confidentiallity ensures that unauthorised individuals are unable to gain access to sensitive information.
+Confidentiality ensures that unauthorised individuals are unable to gain access to sensitive information.
 Integrity ensures that there are no unauthorised modifications to information or systems.
 Availability ensures that information and systems are ready to meet the needs of legitimate users.

 These three key objectives are known as the CIA Triad.

-Nonrepudiation means that someone who preforms an action can not later deny having taken that action.
+Nonrepudiation means that someone who performs an action cannot later deny having taken that action.

 > Exam Note:
 The main components of the CIA triad are Confidentiality, Integrity, and Availability.
 Also know that nonrepudiation is the assurance that someone cannot later deny doing something.